beingourav-data/zepto-sql-analysis/README.md

 quantity – number of units per package

 **PROJECT STEPS**
-1. Database & Table Creation
+1. Database & Table Creation-

 A PostgreSQL table is created with proper data types to store product data.

-2. Data Import
+2. Data Import-

 The dataset was imported into PostgreSQL using the Import/Export option available in pgAdmin.
 During import, encoding issues were fixed by saving the file in UTF-8 format.

-3. Data Exploration (EDA)
+3. Data Exploration (EDA)-

 Basic checks were done to understand the data: